 - Packed with weird facts, astonishing tidbits and extraordinary anecdotes.

-- Fuelled by creative thinking, persistance, collaboration, passion and curiosity, the people who created today’s technology are just like you.
+- The people who created today’s technology are just like you.
 Find out who they were, what they did and how they changed history.

 I wrote this book to help prepare young readers for a changing future, where thinking in different ways and being creative is just as vital as cultivating a love for science, technology, engineering and maths.

 ‘4 out of 5 stars.
-Zeroes and Ones is a history of the most exciting milestones in computing, with a focus on individual inventors and innovators.
-It spans from Charles Babbage’s Difference Engine and Ada Lovelace’s first theoretical computer program in the first half of the 19th century to the baby steps of quantum computing being explored today.
+Zeroes and Ones is a history of the most exciting milestones in computing.
+It spans from Charles Babbage’s Difference Engine and Ada Lovelace’s first theoretical computer program to the baby steps of quantum computing being explored today.
 The book is engagingly written and peppered with quirky facts and anecdotes.
 The ideas are presented in language that makes them feel accessible and exciting.’ – Junior Books+Publishing